algorandfoundation/docs/docs/get-details/ethereum_to_algorand.md

 ### Atomic Transfer / Group Transaction

 Atomic transfers or group transactions allow the grouping of multiple transactions together so that they either all succeed or all fail.
-This can allow two users to securely exchange assets without the risk of one of the users failing to fulfill side of the transaction.
+This can allow two users to securely exchange assets without the risk of one of the users failing to fulfill their side of the transaction.

 Group transactions are also used a lot by smart contracts.
 For example, to send tokens to a smart contract, it is common to group a token transaction to the application account with an application call.